How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 Tip: You can also set advanced triggers in JQL like, choose to not migrate issues with the label “nosync” or empty labels.

-If you’re satisfied with the trigger rules, activate it, and click “Add”.
+If you’re satisfied with the trigger rules, activate it and click “Add”.

-Step 6: Start Migrating the Jira Issues
+Step 6: Start Migrating the Jira Work

 To achieve this, click on the “…” button in the Action column next to the correct trigger.